 Three (3) peer evaluations are to be completed throughout the course for each person on a team.
-A peer evaluation is to be turned in at the end of the 3rd quarter, after the VC Fair, and after the Final Team Presentation in Week 9.
+A peer evaluation is to be turned in at the end of the 3rd quarter, after the VC Fair and 4th quarter, and after Quarter 6 (before the final presentations.